Wiesław Rosocha works in poster design, drawing, graphic arts, illustration, and book design. He was born in 1945 in Sokołów Podlaski.

 In 1969-1974, he studied at the Graphic Arts Faculty of the Academy of Fine Arts in Warsaw.
 He received a diploma from Professor Henryk Tomaszewski’s poster design workshop.
 In 1975-1978, he worked at the academy as an assistant in the painting workshop ran by Teresa Pągowska.

 During the period of martial law, he collaborated with clandestine publications and participated in independent art life as he boycotted the official state-supported activities.
 In 1984-1989, as well as later, he took part in exhibitions organised by Janusz Bogucki and Nina Smolarz, such as Apokalipsa: Światło w Ciemności (The Apocalypse: a Light in the Darkness), Wieczerza, czyli Widzialne i Niewidzialne (The Supper, or the Visible and the Invisible), Powiększanie Wyobraźni: Łączenie Podzielonego (Expanding the Imagination: Combining the Divided).
 The latter was accompanied by the first Polish art billboard created by Wiesław Rosocha.
-In 1990, he cooperated with the Orange Alternative while it was active in Warsaw.
+In 1990, he worked with the Orange Alternative while it was active in Warsaw.